mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 1. Recap, GDPs as a Germ cell, Exploring CHAT concepts of abstraction
 2. Locating TADS in this perspective, via 3GAT concept of expansion via double stimulation and TADS
-3. Levels of abstraction -
+3. Papert - pluralism & the concrete
-4. Papert then Waite
+4. then Waite Levels of abstraction - & observations
 5. Then begin practical use of this take - tinkering pedagogy

 In chapter two I described the characteristics and limits of computational thinking as a pedagogical framework, specifically concepts include: varied interpretations; the role of levels of abstraction for teachers and learners; and the value of epistemological pluralism as a way to value concrete approaches.